dag7dev/yt-favs-remover/README.md

 # Youtube Bulk Favs Remover
-Tampermonkey script that allows to remove all your liked videos from YouTube
+ViolentMonkey script that allows to remove all your liked videos from YouTube

 Have you ever wondered to remove all your favourite videos but you weren't able to find a solution?